polkadot-developers/knowledgebase/current/runtime/metadata.md

 ---

 Blockchains that are built on Substrate expose metadata in order to make it easier to interact with them.
-This metadata is separated by the different modules ([pallets](pallets)) that inform your blockchain.
-For each module, the metadata provides information about the [storage items](storage), [extrinsic calls](../learn-substrate/extrinsics), [events](events), constants and errors that are exposed by that module.
+This metadata is separated by the different [pallets](pallets) that inform your blockchain.
+For each module, the metadata provides information about the [storage items](storage), [extrinsic calls](../learn-substrate/extrinsics), [events](events), constants, and errors that are exposed by that module.
 Substrate automatically generates this metadata for you and makes it available through RPC calls.

 Since the runtime of a Substrate blockchain is an evolving part of the blockchain's state, blockchain metadata is stored on a per-block basis.
 Be aware that querying the metadata for an older block (with an archive node, for example) could result in acquiring out-of-date metadata that is not compatible with a blockchain's current state.

 All examples in this document were taken from block 1,768,321 on Kusama.
-You can (and should) take a quick look at the
-[full metadata](https://gist.github.com/insipx/db5e49c0160b1f1bd421a3c34fefdf48) before reading the rest of this document and continue to refer to it as you proceed.
+You can look at the [full metadata](https://gist.github.com/insipx/db5e49c0160b1f1bd421a3c34fefdf48) before reading the rest of this document and continue to refer to it as you proceed.

 ## How to Get the Metadata

 There are a number of language-specific libraries that you can use to fetch metadata from a Substrate node, as well as language-agnostic HTTP and WebSocket APIs.

 ### Rust